dgtized/hand-pallet/README.md

     $ cd hand-pallet
     $ lein pallet project-init

-This adds our starting [project.clj], and [pallet.clj] in the root, which I have since modified to add dependencies for pallet and specify that pallet should use virtualbox as it's provider by way of vmfest.
+This adds our starting [project.clj](project.clj), and [pallet.clj](pallet.clj) in the root, which I have since modified to add dependencies for pallet and specify that pallet should use virtualbox as it's provider by way of vmfest.

 **IMPORTANT** The :groups and require reference in pallet.clj explains to pallet-lein which group-spec it should adjust by default in `lein